shrncr/ibm-watsonx-orchestrate-adk/docs/2_agents.md

       "type": "expert" ,
-      "role": "A natural language definition of the agents role", "goal": "A natural language definition of the agents objective", "instructions": "A natural language definition of how the agent is to go about solving the problem", "tools":[
+      "role": "A natural language definition of the agents role", "goal": "A natural language definition of the agents objective", "backstory": "A natural language definition of the agents context, motivation and depth", "instructions": "A natural language definition of how the agent is to go about solving the problem", "llm": "watsonx/ibm/granite-3-8b-instruct",
+      "tools":[
          "test_tool",
          "web_search"